-While at a recent event in November 2016 at LSE with Master’s in Management students, I was asked if I was a student.
+While at a recent event in November 2016 at LSE with Global Master’s in Management students, I was asked if I was a student.
 Having graduated with a BSc and MSc in Management back in 2002 and 2003 respectively, this was music to my ears.
 It has been well over a decade since I left LSE to start my professional working life.
 In that time, I have worked hard on making my ‘camemberts’ (pie charts) perfect, argued about shades of pink, given a voice to freedom and found out along the way that my hobby and passion of storytelling would be my career.

 I learnt that storytelling and brand management requires hard work, dedication, learning and a lot of passion.
 Yes, my pie charts had to be well done and being able to forecast stock levels was a must, but I also had to develop discussion skills and negotiate why one shade of pink or why one word can make a difference.
 Working in marketing, the ability to discuss ideas and points and clearly communicate them to different groups of people was crucial.
 This is something I learned at LSE.
 Spending four years at LSE – including the CEMS international course – gave me a greater appreciation of different workloads, working in different teams with a variety of people and what would be expected of me in a job.
 I also felt my time at LSE helped me to adapt, be flexible and above all, be resilient.
 There were new courses, ideas and environments to explore.
 LSE gave me the strength and courage to take on challenges and find solutions.

 Also, while at LSE I learned that being authentic and individual makes you…you.
 Being yourself is a cliché and it can be hard to pin down what it means, but while at LSE I had the time and the space in which to explore my personality.
 It helped me to understand what I was capable of doing, what I wanted to do, and provided me with tools to get there.
 I was able to leverage my love of storytelling and this helped me get me my first graduate job.